-Q: Why aren't you doing more in-person programs for the summer?
+Q: Why didn't you offer more in-person programs this summer?

 A: Programming is planned several months in advance due to presenter schedules, as well as our newsletter timeline.
 When summer programs were confirmed this spring, Illinois had not yet made any changes to its restrictions on gatherings and it was not clear that changes would be in place in time for us to offer many in-person programs this summer.
 Additionally, many presenters have different rates and availability depending on whether or not the program is virtual or in person; these factors also had to be taken into consideration as we made plans for the summer.
 We made the decision to stay mostly virtual based on the information that we had at the time.

 Q: I need to print/copy/fax a document—can I do that?

 A: Yes!
 Visit our Document Services page for information on our new drop-off service, or you can come in during open hours.

 Q: Do I need to wear a mask to pickup my Curbside Pickup order or to visit during public hours?

 A: Masks are required for all visitors, regardless of vaccination status.
 Please see our most recent announcement about mask rules at the Library.

 Q: I have questions that weren’t addressed by this FAQ, or I’d like to speak more in-depth to someone about this.
 Who should I contact and how?